 In my research, I came across a quote that really struck me.
 Neuroscientist and psychiatrist Dr. Daniel Pine once said, "Anxiety disorders are one of the most treatable mental health problems we see.
 Still, for reasons we don't fully understand, most people who have these problems don't get the treatments that could really help them."

 Y'all, why are we suffering in silence?

-Why are we passing so much judgment on 20% of our nation instead of encouraging everyone to get better?
-I hope that by sharing my story, someone somewhere recognizes that it's okay to get help.
+Why are we passing so much judgment on 20 percent of our nation instead of encouraging everyone to get better?
+I hope that by sharing my story, someone somewhere recognizes that it's OK to get help.
 If my one drop in the bucket can change someone else's life, that'll be enough for me.